neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 - This subDAO can now manage its budget and permissions without the need to ask the main DAO for every action
 - Still, every subDAO proposal can be overruled by the main DAO within a specified timelock period

-To make subDAOs not to stuck on operations, the timelock period should be short enough (e.g. 3 days).
+To prevent subDAOs from experiencing operational delays, the timelock period should be reasonably brief (e.g. 3 days).
 At the same time, overruling should be easy enough, so the threshold should be low enough (e.g. 10 times lower than regular proposal threshold).